fversnel/steam-api-clj/README.md

 {"something[0]" 42 "something[1]" 43 "something[2]" 44}
 ```

-Either way you can just hand over your collection to the library and the library
+Either way you can just hand over your collection `[42 43 44]` to the library and the library
-will make sure that your collection will be converted according to the Steam Web API
+will make sure that your collection will be converted according to the specification
-specification.
+of that specific parameter.

 ## Re-generating the API